api-haus/voxelMeshFramework/Packages/com.voxelmeshframework/_Spec/materials_vertex_color_spec.md

 - Mixed labels: selection follows minimal `abs(sdf)` and the tie rules; no special casing of ids.

 #### Migration Notes
-- Existing scenes compile unchanged; the shader gains optional debug path and material-indexing logic.
+- Existing scenes compile unchanged; the shader gains weight-based blending logic.
 - Authoring seeds should be updated to write material annotations (`mat`) alongside `sdf` when solids are created.